xfiveco/generator-xh/README.md

 2. Use variables and mixins files to store your variables and mixins.
 3. Depending on your preferences for styles organization, you can organize them according modules & components (recommended), or pages.
 4. Comment [main sections and subsections](https://github.com/xhtmlized/css-coding-standards#comments) appropriately.
 5. If you want to avoid using preprocessors for certain reason (eg. your project is very simple), you can still use SCSS or Less files to write only regular CSS.
-In such case use Less as it's [faster than Ruby Saas](http://www.solitr.com/blog/2014/01/css-preprocessor-benchmark/).
+In such case you will probably want to keep the default LibSass or use Less as they are [faster than Ruby Sass](http://www.solitr.com/blog/2014/01/css-preprocessor-benchmark/).

+### LibSass notices

+LibSass is many times faster than Ruby Sass, however that speed comes at a price.
+Some  features of Ruby Sass may not yet be ported there or a bit faulty (http://benfrain.com/libsass-lightning-fast-sass-compiler-ready-prime-time/), also some features of the libraries you would like to use may not be available (like automatic sprite generation from [Compass](http://compass-style.org/)).
+In some projects requirements or simple convenience may end up being a reason to choose Ruby version over LibSass one.

+Issues found when working with LibSass can be browsed (and created) on [LibSass GitHub](https://github.com/sass/libsass/issues) page.
+One of them is lack of support for map (hash) datatype.
+If you find yourself wishing for it when using LibSass, you may want to take a look at [Sass List–Maps](https://github.com/lunelson/sass-list-maps).

 ### Adding 3rd party dependency via Bower